 13.1 miles, 3,528 feet of elevation gain, high congestion, explores beaches, coves and rugged coastal bluffs

-This section of the Coastal Trail begins not to far from Marin Mammals Center at Rodeo Beach, a unique beach with red and green pebbly chert grains.
-You'll quickly note the dilapidated military structures that are visible in the distance; in contrast to Rodeo Beach's Fort Barry and Fort Cronkhite, both of which serve as National Park Service facilities, all of the batteries and small gun emplacements on the ridge are empty and abandoned, their walls covered by graffiti.
+This section of the Coastal Trail begins not too far from the Marin Mammals Center at Rodeo Beach, a unique sandscape made up of pebbly red and green chert grains.
+You'll quickly note the dilapidated military structures visible in the distance; in contrast to Rodeo Beach's Fort Barry and Fort Cronkhite, both of which serve as National Park Service facilities, all of the batteries and small gun emplacements on the ridge are empty and abandoned, their walls covered by graffiti.

 4.3 miles, 860 feet of elevation gain, moderate congestion, backdoor trail into Muir Woods

 With nearly one million annual visitors, Muir Woods National Monument can feel like a tourist zoo at times, particularly on weekends.
-Fortunately, there's a little known back-door entrance, that offers a pleasant hike with coastal views, ridges, and redwood stands via the Deer Park Fire Rd. that is a guaranteed way to avoid the crowds.
+Fortunately, there's a little known back-door entrance, via the Deer Park Fire Road, that offers a pleasant hike with coastal views, ridges, and redwood stands and is a guaranteed way to avoid the crowds.

 7 miles, 1,291 feet of elevation gain, moderate congestion, a portal to Point Reyes lesser known country